 Our 'local curriculum' provides for an informal programme of enrichment and extracurricular activities which is made up of those activities that we feel all children should experience at least once during their time in school, but in reality, there is likely to be several opportunities for each child.
-Such activities include: completing a young leaders award, learning a musical instrument, mentoring a younger pupil and visiting the theatre.
+Such activities include: completing a young leaders award, learning a musical instrument, mentoring a younger pupil and leading an Act of Worship.